MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/analytics-api/index.md

 In Cordova applications, no setup is required and initialization is built-in.

 ### JavaScript (Web)
 In Web applications, the analytics JavaScript files must be referenced.
 Make sure you have first added the MobileFirst Web SDK.
-For more information, the [Adding the MobileFirst SDK to Web applications](../../application-development/sdk/web) tutorial.
+For more information, see the [Adding the MobileFirst SDK to Web applications](../../application-development/sdk/web) tutorial.

 Depending on how you've added the MobileFirst Web SDK, proceed in either of the following ways: